willthames/ansible-review/README.md

   - per-role repository
   - roles with sub-roles
   - per-playbook repository
-* It should work with roles files and with local roles.
+* It should work with roles requirement files and with local roles

 ## Typical approaches